OsbornePro/NovaKey-Daemon/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-NovaKey (by OsbornePro) is licensed under the Apache License, Version 2.0.
+NovaKey-Daemon (by OsbornePro) is licensed under the Apache License, Version 2.0.
 See [`LICENSE.md`](LICENSE.md) for the full license text.

-Copyright © 2025 OsbornePro – NovaKey
+Copyright © 2025 OsbornePro – NovaKey-Daemon

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.